polybar/polybar-scripts/polybar-scripts/info-hackspeed/README.md

 ## Setup

-You may have to set up your keyboard.
-Set the environment variable `KEYBOARD_ID` (see Configuration below) or change the default value in the script.
+If after 20 seconds the value stays at 0 even though you're typing, you may have to configure the name of your keyboard.
+Change the setting `KEYBOARD_ID` (see Configuration below) in the script.
 You can find your keyboard description with `xinput list --short`.

 ## Configuration